Neural Knitworks is a collaborative project about mind and brain health.

-- Use this flyer template (250 kB Word) to promote your event in local shop windows and on noticeboards.
+- Use this flyer template (2.5 MB, docx) to promote your event in local shop windows and on noticeboards.

-- Visit our event organisers toolbox for tips on hosting a successful event.
+- Read our event organisers toolbox for tips on hosting a successful event.

 - Gather together a group of friends who knit, crochet, design, spin, weave and anyone keen to give it a go.
 Those who know how to knit can teach others how to do it, and there’s even an easy no knit pattern that you can knot.

 - Download a neuroscience podcast to listen to, and you’ve got a Neural Knitwork!